 1 – Inner cover.
 Almost 100% of the time, it is made of thin white cotton fabric.

-2 – Sheep wool felt insulation for roof.
-In Mongolia, two layers of the felt are used during the winter, and one layer during warm seasons.
-There are lots of variety in quality for felts, especially when they are to be used in non-Mongolian climate.
+2 – Wool felt insulation for the roof.
+In Mongolia, two layers of felt are used during the winter, and one layer during the warm seasons.
+There are lots of variety in quality for felts, especially when they are to be used in non-Mongolian climates.

-3 – Sheep wool felt insulation for wall.
-Like the roof insulation, two layers can be used if extra warmth in necessary.
+3 – Sheep wool felt insulation for the wall.
+Like roof insulation, two layers can be used if extra warmth is necessary.
 We also offer radiant barrier insulation for very cold or hot climates.
-The radiant barrier insulation can be used both for roof and wall.
+The radiant barrier insulation can be used both for the roof and wall.

-4- Waterproof layer.
+4- Waterproof layer, or, Radiant Insulation.
 This layer is very important to keep the felt layers dry.
-This layer is usually a thin canvass, but again there are varieties in quality.
+This layer is usually a thin canvas, but again there are varieties in quality.
 When the outer cover is PVC, which is waterproof, this layer is replaced with radiant insulation.

 5 – Outer cover / Sun cover.
-Our yurts have outer covers made of heavy duty canvass.
-The cover can be decorated for various traditional Mongolian decorations, as well as any custom decorations.
-Most of the yurts exported from Mongolia by other companies or individuals have outer covers made of thin cotton canvass, which lasts only a couple of years.
-Original yurts have a heavy-duty canvass which will last more than 5 years.
+Our yurts have outer covers made of heavy-duty canvas.
+Most of the yurts exported from Mongolia by other companies or individuals have outer covers made of thin cotton canvas, which lasts only a couple of years.
+Until 2022, Original Yurts had a heavy-duty canvass that lasts more than 5 years.
 From 2022, we are offering a PVC cover that comes with a 10-year manufacturer warranty at no extra cost.

 7 – Outer straps.
-There are three straps for the top, middle and bottom.
+There are three straps for the top, middle, and bottom.
 They are encircled and tightened after the outer cover is placed.
-We offer outer straps made of horse hair and nylon straps.
+We offer outer straps made of horse hair or car seat belt material.

 8 – Inner straps.
 Although it might be difficult to see in the picture above, there are two straps, for the top and bottom, that encircle the lattice wall.
 We offer horse hair inner straps.